 State Bar Membership: New York

-Professor Mirtorabi is a graduate of the University of Southern California School of Law where she was the managing editor of The Women's Law Journal.
-She has practiced in the litigation and employment law fields.
-In addition to her work with Concord, she is currently working in the corporate headquarters of an insurance firm where her focus is group insurance.
+Professor Mirtorabi is a graduate of the University of Southern California School of Law where she was the managing editor of the Women’s Law Journal.
+She currently holds a position as in-house counsel for Aetna Life Insurance Company where her main area of focus is group life insurance.

-Education: BA, University of California, Los Angeles; JD, University of Southern California School of Law
+Education: BA, University of California, Los Angeles; JD, University of Southern California School of Law; CPD, Wharton, University of Pennsylvania

 Professor Rollins began her law career as an associate with Workman, Nydegger & Seeley in Salt Lake City, Utah, where she focused on patent and trademark prosecution.